- Posted on

 Maintaining data integrity and confidentiality

 For many companies, ensuring data integrity and confidentially, particularly while data is being transmitted, is of the utmost importance.
-After all, the last thing you want to happen is for someone to intercept the data you’re sending or receiving and use it to access your network, or launch a social engineering attack on one or several of your team members.
-While standard data encryption is a powerful way to prevent these scenarios and deter hackers, it not foolproof by any stretch of the imagination.
+After all, the last thing you want to happen is for someone to intercept the data you’re sending or receiving and use it to access your network or launch a social engineering attack on one or several of your team members.
+While standard data encryption is a powerful way to prevent these scenarios and deter hackers, it is not foolproof by any stretch of the imagination.

 This is where blockchain comes in as a complete end-to-end data encryption system that ensures you have complete control over the data you’re transmitting or storing, and that none of it can be accessed by any external parties.
 For this reason and many others, companies from around the world are using blockchain to maintain data integrity and confidentiality through secure access control and various restrictions.
 Combined with your standard cyber security measures, you can transmit and store data knowing that no one can access it without your explicit approval.